XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 # SCA Measurements and Analysis
-This repository contains the measurements and evaluations for Chapter 4 of the book titled _Cryptography and Embedded Systems Security_, by Xiaolu Hou and Jakub Breier, published by Springer (to appear).
+This repository contains the measurements and evaluations for Chapter 4 of the following book

+_Cryptography and Embedded Systems Security, Xiaolu Hou and Jakub Breier, Springer, to appear._

 For any usage, please cite
 ```